iferco/DTWMatcher/README.md

   Files and features:

-    prune.py: Contains the core functions for computing CQT, hashing CQT, and matching audio files using DTW. matching.py: Contains functions for aligning and matching audio files using chroma and spectral features. utils.py: Contains utility functions for the project.
+    prune.py: Contains the core functions for computing CQT and chroma features, hashing them, and matching audio files using DTW. matching.py: Contains functions for aligning and matching audio files using chroma and spectral features. utils.py: Contains utility functions for the project.